raphico/csapp/notes/ch03_machine_code.md

 # 3.4 Accessing information

 An IA32 CPU has 8 32-bit registers: six general-purpose (%eax, %ecx, %edx, %ebx, %esi, %edi) registers and two for stack management (%esp, %ebp).
-For backwards compatibility the low-order 16 bits of all registers and the low-order 8 bits of the first four can be accessed independently, while the stack registers follow strict convention.
+For backwards compatibility the low-order 16 bits of all registers and the low-order 8 bits of the first four can be accessed independently, while the stack registers follow strict conventions for function calls, stack frames, and local variable access.

 IA32 instructions operate on operands, which specify the source of data or the destination for results: